 Measure 5a, Facility Points Is the school complying with facilities requirements?
 Available Meets Standard: The school complied with all applicable laws, rules, regulations, and provisions of its charter contract relating to the school's facilities including but not limited to: Fire inspections and related records; Viable certificate of occupancy; Documentation of requisite insurance coverage; Approval from GaDOE regarding initial site selection and facility requirements; and Subsequent reports and approvals related to facility agreements, changes, maintenance, modifications, and expansion, as required by law, SCSC and GaDOE rules, regulations, and policies.
 6 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to facility safety and the protection of student and employee health during its SCSC facility visit or policy, procedure, and practice review, but the school adequately remedied its finding(s) and regained compliance.
 3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to the school's facilities.
 0 Measure 5b, Health and Safety Is the school complying with health and safety requirements?
-Points Available Is the school complying with health and safety requirements?
-Meets Standard: • The school complied with all applicable laws, rules, regulations, and provisions of its charter contract relating to safety and the protection of student and employee health, including, but not limited to: • School Health Nurse Program; • Conducting child abuse and neglect training; • Annual health assessments of students; • Diabetes Medical Management Plans; • Access to auto-injectable epinephrine and automated external defibrillators as appropriate; • Scoliosis screening; and Available
+Points Available Meets Standard: The school complied with all applicable laws, rules, regulations, and provisions of its charter contract relating to safety and the protection of student and employee health, including, but not limited to: School Health Nurse Program; Conducting child abuse and neglect training; Annual health assessments of students; Diabetes Medical Management Plans; Access to auto-injectable epinephrine and automated external defibrillators as appropriate; Scoliosis screening; and A physically safe and secure environment.
+6 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to safety and the protection of student and employee health during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to safety and the protection of student and employee health.
+0

 Measure 5c, Information, Data, and Communication Is the school maintaining student and employee information and data securely and communicating with stakeholders appropriately?
-Points Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, governing board policies, and SCSC directives relating to providing required federal notices and the handling of information and stakeholder communication, including but not limited to: Giving appropriate notices and maintaining the security of providing access to student records under the Family Educational Rights and Privacy Act and other applicable authorities; Transferring of student records; and Confidentiality of personnel records not subject to open records requirements.
-6 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, governing board policy, or SCSC directive relating to providing required federal notices and the handling of information and stakeholder communication during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+Points Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, governing board policies, and SCSC directives relating to providing required federal notices and the handling of information and stakeholder communication, including but not limited to: 6 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, governing board policy, or SCSC directive relating to providing required federal notices and the handling of information and stakeholder communication during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
 3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, governing board policy, or SCSC directive relating to providing required federal notices and the handling of information and stakeholder communication.
 0